josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 The IAD is the sole full-time employee for IETF, and the IASA arrangement encompasses a series of volunteer committees that help to work through issues such as finance, legal, meetings, technology management, requests for proposals, and sponsorship.
-However, it is becoming close to impossible to find qualified volunteers who are willing to stand for open slots on the IAOC.
+These responsibilities are expanding in both time requirements, and scope.
+In some cases, the IETF is verging on requiring volunteers to take on actual work items — which is beyond the scope of what is reasonable to ask of a volunteer.
+As a result, it is becoming close to impossible to find qualified volunteers who are willing to stand for open slots on the IAOC.
 In general, on both the IAOC and the committees, the time that committee members have to